- Suddenly a bright light, fire in fact, flared in front of her face, and a torch was lit.

 - He joined the race late and went on rightwing talk radio, breathing fire with a slight southern drawl against abortion, divorce

-ignite, catch light, burst into flames, go up in flames
+ignite, catch light, burst into flames, go up in flames, begin to burn

 - He said the assault happened when the contents of an aerosol sprayed at the boy's head caught fire, burning his eyebrows and hair.

 - After the rectory caught fire and burned down in July 1702, he changed his mind.

 - The moth eventually catches fire, burns and dies; consumed by the very mystery it sought.

 - 2.1Become interesting or exciting: the show never caught fireMás ejemplos en oraciones

 - Brian Maloney has an interesting post up about Air America's failure to catch fire with listeners.

 - They're just now getting interested in the campaign, but he hasn't caught fire.

 - I think they've really caught fire and really have done something very, very important.

 fire and brimstone